 Older people's high employment rates are remarkable given the depressed New Zealand and global economic climate since 2008.
-However, they may reflect a need to keep working to manage increased living costs and/or to recover savings lost in the collapse of finance companies.
-Whatever the reason, they suggest that further large increases in employment rates may be more difficult to achieve.
+However, they may reflect a 'need' to keep working to manage increased living costs and/ or to recover savings lost owing to the collapse of finance companies.
+Whatever the reason, they suggest that further large increases may be more difficult to achieve.